VA Airborne Hazards and Open Burn Pit Registry - Reports

 To date, more than 200,000 Veterans and service members have joined the VA Airborne Hazards and Open Burn Pit Registry (AHOBPR).
 Each Veteran who participates contributes to helping us better understand the potential health effects of burn pits and other exposures.
 Even if you have not experienced any symptoms or illnesses you believe are related to exposures during your military service, your participation in the registry could help VA provide better care to all Veterans.

-View quarterly fact sheets below to learn about registry participation by state:
+View the fact sheets below to learn about registry participation by state.
+Beginnig in the 2nd quarter, FY 2021, these fact sheets will be posted biannually.

 - 4th Quarter FY 2020 (196 KB, PDF)